 Finding a committee vote

-- To view a bill's committee statement, enter the bill number in the Bill Finder.
+- To view a bill's committee statement, enter the bill number and legislature number in the Bill Search.

 - Click on "Committee Statement," if one is available.